-Appendix 7 - Examples of policy application
+Appendix 8 - Examples of policy application

-Behaviour Example Consequence Talking over the person speaking Interrupting when someone else in class is talking Reminder Not following instructions Everyone go and sit down - learner does not sit down Reminder Continuing to talk over the person speaking Interrupting when someone else in class is talking following a reminder Last chance Continuing not following instructions Everyone go and sit down - learner does not sit down despite a reminder Last chance Repeatedly not following instructions Everyone go and sit down - learner does not sit down despite a reminder and a warning Time in Talking over the person speaking despite warnings Interrupting when someone else in class is talking following a reminder and a warning Time in Repeatedly throwing objects on purpose Throwing several different objects Time in with a leader Unsafe behaviour Walking away from an adult who is giving an instruction and going to an area that is out of bounds or physical altercation.
-Time in with a leader Hurting another (child or adult) on purpose Walking over to a group and throwing a stick at them deliberately Internal exclusion Swearing directed at someone or a group Swearing at another child in the lunch hall Internal exclusion Actions which deliberately and repeatedly distract others from learning Banging on the windows of a classroom from the outside Internal exclusion Does not engage in internal exclusion Refuses to follow instructions or do any work despite chances Parents called in Behaviour within internal exclusion continues Continues shouting, throwing objects Parents called in Non-engagement in internal exclusion despite parent being called Parents are present but will not settle to work and continues behaviour External exclusion Deliberate repeated violence towards others Punching another child on more than one occasion External exclusion Deliberate extreme violence towards others which results in injury Head butting another child which results in broken skin and bruising External exclusion Persistent refusal to follow instructions which results in unsafe situations Running into out of bounds areas despite numerous previous warnings and clear understanding External exclusion
+Behaviour Example Consequence Talking over the person speaking Interrupting when someone else in class is talking Reminder Not following instructions Everyone go and sit down - learner does not sit down Reminder Continuing to talk over the person speaking Interrupting when someone else in class is talking following a reminder Last chance Continuing not following instructions Everyone go and sit down - learner does not sit down despite a reminder Last chance Repeatedly not following instructions Everyone go and sit down - learner does not sit down despite a reminder and a warning Time in Talking over the person speaking despite warnings Interrupting when someone else in class is talking following a reminder and a warning Time in Not showing the Core Values at playtime Altercation with a peer or using inappropriate language Time in Repeatedly throwing objects on purpose Throwing several different objects Refer for time in with a leader Unsafe behaviour Walking/running away from an adult who is giving an instruction and going to an area that is out of bounds or physical altercation.
+Refer for time in with a leader Intentionally breaking or damaging property Throwing school play equipment over a fence, repeatedly and deliberately damaging school resources.
+Refer for time in with a leader Hurting another (child or adult) on purpose Walking over to a group and throwing a stick at them deliberately Internal exclusion Swearing directed at someone or a group Swearing at another child in the lunch hall Internal exclusion Actions which deliberately and repeatedly distract others from learning Banging on the windows of a classroom from the outside Internal exclusion Does not engage in internal exclusion Refuses to follow instructions or do any work despite chances Parents called in Behaviour within internal exclusion continues Continues shouting, throwing objects, threatening behaviour towards adults/peers Parents called in Non-engagement in internal exclusion despite parent being called Parents are present but will not settle to work and continues behaviour External suspension Deliberate repeated violence towards others Punching another child on more than one occasion External suspension Deliberate extreme violence towards others which results in injury Head butting another child which results in broken skin and bruising External suspension Persistent refusal to follow instructions which results in unsafe situations Running into out of bounds areas despite numerous previous warnings and clear understanding External suspension